japeral/colisionador_releases/README.md

 ```

 * Test uses puzzle_r160list_sorted.csv addresses, and starts searching in the specified private key 1 with only one thread.
 * If everything is all right you should be finding puzzle #1 piece stright away.
-Remove -single parameter to keep searching all the range up.
 * Private keys will be stored in 'found.txt' file.
 * Do you see?
 This really works.